freealise/freealise/ar/README.md

 shuffled flashcards combining into sentences (for formants/phonemes as by keyboard rows and columns, according to frequency to arrange by SSP; for words if facing up are a poetry set - practical, if down are solitaire / poker game - educational)
 word tree / net from dict: first word in description of same pos is parent, synonyms if parents of each other (or similar descriptions)

-docs: get commentary (preferably written first) out of program
+docs: get commentary out of program with liquid tags and markdown
-in order of not succession but execution, to wiki with toc and markdown
+in order of not succession but execution, to wiki with toc

 //foil is covered by food-grade white wax like the one from cheese;
 make (wet or papier mache with starch + water for natural beings) paper models from depth maps with texture